-It is common in the AF GHG mitigation related literature to find treatments that address only single strategies (i.e. the Lal et al.(1998) book on cropland based agricultural soil current sequestration).
-Such treatments frequently deal with the strategy in isolation and state some kind of a total potential GHG offset quantity.
-However this may be biased.
-Figure 3 presents such a result drawn from the work of Schneider (2000) and McCarl and Schneider (2001).
+It is common in the AF GHGE mitigation related literature to find treatments that address only single strategies (i.e. the Lal et al.(1998) book on cropland based agricultural soil current sequestration).
+Such treatments frequently deal with the strategy in isolation and state some kind of a total potential GHGE offset quantity.
+However, this may be biased.
+Figure 3 presents the results of experiments relative to strategy potential in the context of agricultural soil carbon offsets drawn from the work of Schneider (2000) and McCarl and Schneider (2001).
 Two types of biases can be discussed.

-First, when the potential estimate does not consider resource availability or economics it may overstate substantially the degree of reliance on the strategy at alternative prices.
-Consider the data in figure 3 where the vertical line to the far right is a US wide potential estimate based on data in the Lal et al(1998) book (technical potential) whereas the monotonically increasing line to the left arises from an economic model that examines strategies at various prices when agricultural soil sequestration is the only available strategy (economic potential).
-These data show showing that as higher offset prices are paid that the technical potential is approached but never attained and thus indicates that the physical estimate of potential can substantially overstate the economic estimate.
-Second, the third and left most line that initially rises then falls involves portrays the quantity of the soil sequestration offset generated by the GHG mitigation strategy when other strategies are also available for use(competitive potential).
-The falling part shows the influence of resource competition since agricultural soil carbon sequestration, biofuels and afforestation all share common resources (in this case principally the land base).
+First, when the potential estimate does not consider resource availability or economic costs of production it may overstate substantially the degree of reliance on the strategy at alternative prices.
+In figure 3 the vertical line to the far right is a US wide soil agricultural carbon offset potential estimate based on data in the Lal et al (1998) book (technical potential) whereas the monotonically increasing line to the left arises from an economic model that examines strategies at various prices when agricultural soil sequestration is the only available strategy (economic potential).
+These data show that as higher offset prices are paid that the technical potential is approached but never attained.
+Such results indicate that the physical estimate of potential can substantially overstate the economic estimate.

+Second, the third and left most line that initially rises then falls portrays the quantity of soil sequestration offset generated by the GHGE mitigation strategy when other strategies are also available for use (competitive potential).
+The falling part shows the influence of resource competition since agricultural soil carbon sequestration,.